pmean/build-website/text/00/bootstrap.md

 1.  **The Jackknife, the Bootstrap and Other Resampling Plans**.
 Efron B (1982) Philadelphia: The Society for Industrial and Applied Mathematics.
 (ISBN: 0-89871-179-7).

+You can find an [earlier version](http://www.pmean.com/00/bootstrap.html) of this page on my [original website](http://www.pmean.com/original_site.html).